 Cassidy is an author, a scientist, and a new father facing the world of parenting head-on with his lovely wife.

-The Radio Flyer Deluxe Steer & Stroll Trike is 2 tricycles in 1 that allows parent or child steering so your child can grow into pedaling on his own.
+The Radio Flyer Deluxe Steer & Stroll Trike is two tricycles in one that allows parent or child steering so your child can grow into pedaling on his own.

 - The steering handle allows for a parent to push a child around before they are old enough to pedal.
 When used in this manner, the pedals will act as foot rests.